habamax/.vim/README.rst

   *bundled with vim9*
 - habamax_: dark background, this should be really the last one (not really);
   *bundled with vim9*
-- habaurora_: light background, graish;
+- habaurora_: light background, grayish;
 - bronzage_: dark background, was thinking of zenburn while creating it;
 - sugarlily_: white background, blue accents;
 - saturnite_: dark background, variation of the awesome Apprentice_;